Vodafone to get $850 million Canada finance, mainly for BlackBerry

-OTTAWA British mobile phone operator Vodafone Group PLC will get $850 million in Canadian trade financing to help it buy enterprise services from BlackBerry Ltd, Ottawa said on Tuesday.
+OTTAWA British mobile phone operator Vodafone Group PLC (VOD.L) will get $850 million (541.09 million pounds) in Canadian trade financing to help it buy enterprise services from BlackBerry Ltd (BB.TO), Ottawa said on Tuesday.

 Export Development Canada (EDC) said that $750 million would go to BlackBerry, while the remaining $100 million was for future procurement from Canadian suppliers.